jethornton/flexgui/docs_flex/source/ini.rst

 ------------

 LED buttons can have defaults set in the ini file.
-This makes it easier to have consistant LED size, position and colors.
+This makes it easier to have consistent LED size, position and colors.
 These options go in the [FLEXGUI] section.

 The color options can be specified using HEX, RGB or RGBA.